S566425/first_repo/README.md

 # first_repo
-Just a basic repository for assignment 1
+Just a basic repository for assignment 1 Sri